Reichstag fire: Dispute about Van der Lubbe's role

 In March 1973, the Swiss historian Walter Hofer organized a conference intended to rebut the claims made by Tobias.
 At the conference, Hofer claimed to have found evidence that some of the detectives who investigated the fire had been Nazis.
 Mommsen commented on Hofer's claims by stating: "Professor Hofer's rather helpless statement that the accomplices of Van der Lubbe 'could only have been Nazis' is tacit admission that the committee did not actually obtain any positive evidence in regard to the alleged accomplices' identity".
-Mommsen also had a theory supporting Hofer, which was suppressed for political reasons, an act that he admitted was a serious breach of ethics.
+Hans Mommsen also had a theory supporting Hofer, which was suppressed for political reasons, an act that he admitted was a serious breach of ethics.
+Mommsen concluded that the Nazi leadership was in a state of panic on the night of the Reichstag fire, and seemed to regard the fire as confirmation that a communist revolution was as imminent as they had claimed.